Here’s How You Fight, Based On Your Myers-Briggs® Personality Type

 ENTJs

 Let’s start with personalities that have Introverted Feeling (Fi) preferences.
-Individuals with Fi prioritize authenticity over harmony and strive to stay true to their core values regardless of external pressures.
+People with Fi prioritize authenticity over harmony and strive to stay true to their core values regardless of external pressures.
 When it comes to conflicts, they tend to take an individualistic approach, planting their flag in the ground and refusing to bend to another person’s pressures.
 ISFPs and INFPs may simply shut down and tune out when fighting if they feel a value is threatened, deciding that it isn’t worth devoting their energy to.
-They may appear calm yet a fire is brimming on the inside.
-Alternatively, they may hold fast to what they believe is right with outward conviction.
+While they may appear calm, often there’s a fire brimming on the inside.
 It can be difficult to dissuade them unless the other party shows clear respect to their underlying values and the emotions they are feeling in the situation.

 ISFPs and INFPs believe in getting to the core of who someone is in a fight.
 If the motivations are bad, they will check out – refusing to waste their time on someone who has bad intent.
 Yet if they perceive that the opposing party has good intentions, they may be more patient and willing to listen.
 Ultimately, they will strive for a resolution that honors their core values and beliefs without trampling the values and beliefs of a good-willed opposing partner.